 Moreover, student loans can be used to cover living expenses included in cost-of-attendance.
 Unfortunately, it is difficult to verify the usage of student debt for living expenses.

 So, of course a student is free to spend their loan money on a six month trip to Europe or Australia.
 But, is that the wisest and most effective way to be spending this extra cash?
 It is not unreasonable to argue that this money would be better spent on books, housing costs, food, or simply saved for future expenses.
 After all, the loan does not disappear and will need to be paid back with interest.
-For students with private educational debt, interest costs can be double digits and costly over the long term.
+Private student loan interest rates may be in the double digits and they can be costly over the long term.

 If a student uses this extra student loan money to pay for an expensive excursion abroad then they are only putting themselves into a bigger hole.
 By using this money on a study abroad trip, the student is only making their debt problem doubly worse instead of working towards solving it by saving that extra money.